jimhigson/oboe.js/writing/main/3_Background.md

 Node.js
 -------

-Difficult to say to what degree Node's use of Javascript is a distraction from its design aims and to what degree it defines the technology.
-For the first time it is possible to code a presentation logic which is capable of running on either side of the network.
-Javascript has proven itself very effective as the language to meet Node's design goals but this suitability is not based on Javascript's association with web browsers.
+It is difficult to say to what degree Node's use of Javascript is a distraction from the system's principled design aims and to what degree it defines the technology.
+Paradoxically, both may be so.
+Javascript has proven itself very effective as the language to meet Node's design goals but this suitability is not based on Javascript's association with web browsers, although it is certainly beneficial: for the first time it is possible to program presentation logic once which is capable of running on either client or server.
 Being already familiar with Javascript, web programmers were the first to take up Node.js first but the project mission statement makes no reference to the web; Node's architecture is well suited to any application domain where low-latency responses to i/o is more of a concern than heavyweight computation.
 Web applications fit well into this niche but they are far from the only domain that does so.

-Most attempts at concurrency have focused on threads.
-Why Node is good.
-Single-threaded but able to switch contexts quickly to achieve a very efficient kind of concurrency.
-Closures help this by removing responsibility to explicitly store the data used by a function.
-Many small tasks implemented in Javascript which react to new input then quickly exit, possibly queueing up new future tasks.
-As it happens, this is already the means of programming inside of single-threaded web browsers.
-Recognises that most tasks are io-bound rather than CPU bound.
-Threaded models good for CPU-bound by sharing the load of computation between threads.
+In most programming languages attempts at concurrency have focused on threaded execution, whereas Node is by design single-threaded.
+Threads are an effective means to speed up parallel computation but not well suited to concurrently running tasks which are mostly i/o dependent, in which each thread remains waiting for long periods, consuming considerable resources, punctuated by occasional short bursts of processing.
+Threading in many languages also requires explicity syncrhonisation of any memory to be shared between threads and great care and experience is required to avoid non-obvious race conditions.
+Consider for example a thread-based http aggregator; the ratio of

+waiting to processing per thread is so high that any gains achieved through actual concurrent execution is tiny in comparison.
+Following Node's lead, even traditionally thread-based environments such as Java are starting to embrace asynchronous single-threaded programming with servers such as Netty.
+Node instead maintains an event loop\
+Unlike Erlang, Node does not swap tasks out, it always waits for them to complete, meaning that each task must complete quickly.
+While this might at first seem like an onerous requirement to put on the user, in practice the asynchronous nature of the node toolkit makes following this requirement more natural than not.
+This is already the model followed inside of web browsers, being single threaded.
+A programmer working with Node's single-thread is able to switch contexts quickly to achieve a very efficient kind of concurrency because of Javascript's support of closures.
+Because of Closures, the responsibility to explicitly store current data between an asynchronous call and the callback-based is removed from the user, in a way that seems so natural that looking at a typical node program it is hard to see how there were ever any such responsibility.

+Serving lots of users means doing simple things many times, it usually doesn't mean doing anything more complex than serving a single user.

 What Node is V8.
 Fast.
 Near-native.
 JIT.